Shenzhen Galaxy Twin Towers

-Shenzhen Galaxy Twin Towers (深圳星河双子塔) are two skyscrapers located at No. 8 Yaxing Road, Bantian Street, Longgang District, Shenzhen, Guangdong Province, China.
-The east and west towers are of equal height, with a building height of 369 meters.
-The total construction area is approximately 360,000 square meters, featuring 73 floors above ground and 5 underground.
+Shenzhen Galaxy Twin Towers (深圳星河双子塔) an office skyscraper complex in Shenzhen, China.
+Built between 2017 and 2023, it consists of two twin towers standing at 369 m with 73 floors.
+The total construction area is approximately 360000 m2, featuring 73 floors above ground and 5 underground.
 The towers were structurally topped out in December 2021 and put into use on March 31, 2023.